aws-samples/amazon-textract-response-parser/src-js/README.md

 In general:

 - Where the library classes (`TextractDocument`, `Page`, `Word`, etc) offer mutation operations, these should modify the source API JSON object **in-place** and ensure self-consistency.
-- For library classes that are backed by a specific object in the source API JSON, you can access it via the `.dict` property (`word.dict`, `table.dict`, etc) but are responsible for updating any required references in other objects if making changes there.
+- For library classes that are backed by a specific object in the source API JSON, you can access it via the `.dict` property (`word.dict`, `table.dict`, etc) but then *you're* responsible for updating any required references in other objects if making changes there.
 - Any individual-block-level changes you make to the underlying API JSON should be dynamically reflected in the parsed TRP objects (e.g. overriding word text, coordinates, etc)...
 But changes that affect inter-block relationships are more likely to cause staleness issues.

 In particular for **array properties**, you'll note that TRP generally exposes getters and iterators (such as `table.nRows`, `table.iterRows()`, `table.listRows()`, `table.cellsAt()`) rather than direct access to lists - to avoid implying that arbitrary array mutations (such as `table.rows.pop()`) are properly supported.